vergecurrency/MyVergies/README.md

 * [Vue.js](https://github.com/vuejs/vue) - Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web
 * [Electron](https://github.com/github/electron) - Build cross-platform desktop apps with JavaScript, HTML, and CSS
-* [electron-vue](https://github.com/SimulatedGREG/electron-vue) - An Electron Vue.js framework serving as a base template for this application
+* [Vue CLI Plugin Electron Builder](https://github.com/nklayman/vue-cli-plugin-electron-builder) - A Vue Cli 3/4 plugin for Electron with no required configuration
 * [Tor](https://www.torproject.org) - The intergration of Tor makes sure your transactions are private

 ### Community